 Her recent publicity tour notwithstanding, Yovanovitch says that people rarely recognize her anymore.
 Changing her look - her short, reddish hair is now silver and long - and wearing a mask because of COVID help with anonymity, she jokes.
-But from putting their own interests ahead of their country's.
+But Ukrainian government to root out corruption.
+Indeed, one feature common to many of the countries where Yovanovitch was posted was the lack of legal safeguards to prevent leaders from putting their own interests ahead of their country's.
 Eventually, she writes, she came to see those threats emerge in her own country, as well.